-The Bank considers a debt investment security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
+The Bank considers a debt investment security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of "investment grade".

-12-month ECL are the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
-Financial instruments for which a 12-month ECL is recognized are referred to as 'Stage 1' financial instruments.
+12-month ECL is the portion of ECL that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+Financial instruments for which a 12-month ECL is recognized are referred to as "Stage 1" financial instruments.

 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of the financial instrument.
-Financial instruments for which a lifetime ECL is recognized are referred to as 'Stage 2' financial instruments (if the credit risk has increased significantly since initial recognition, but the financial instruments are not credit-impaired) and 'Stage 3' financial instruments (if the financial instruments are credit-impaired).
+Financial instruments for which a lifetime ECL is recognized are referred to as "Stage 2" financial instruments (if the credit risk has increased significantly since initial recognition, but the financial instruments are not credit-impaired) and "Stage 3" financial instruments (if the financial instruments are credit-impaired).